bhargavachary/bhargavachary.github.io/_posts/2024-12-11-a-tragic-reflection-on-atul-subhash.md

 ---
-title: "A Tragic Reflection: The Story of Atul Subhash and the Crisis of Our Times"
+title: "The Story of Atul Subhash and the Crisis of Our Times"
 categories:
   - Society
   - Mental Health